sahwa/ckb_popgen/scripts/general_todo.md

 - [ ] Estimate genetic diversity within RCs - why can we split some RCs into many clusters and not others
 - [ ] Why is Liuzhou and Haikou distinctive?
 Is it because of drift of admixture?
+- [ ] Do hap-IBD for all CKB and external clusters to compare the relative amount of IBD sharing